The loss of tracking data and its impact on the ad industry

 The future of privacy and digital advertising changes

-Bear in mind that while Big Tech is phasing out old tools like cookies, they’re busy developing new and and more complex tracking methods like browser- and device-level fingerprinting.
+Bear in mind that while Big Tech might phase out old tracking tools, they’re busy developing new and and more complex tracking methods like browser- and device-level fingerprinting.
 It’s the same game, same players, same goals.
 Just slightly different rules.
 And users are tired of it.
 They’re staying one step ahead of Big Tech’s data economy by using tools like ad blockers and VPNs.

 People want data protection and privacy.
 Governments are backing them.
 And Big Tech companies are (reluctantly) falling in line.
 The future is a world where users have full control over their data and expect robust privacy protections.
 The Internet will no longer be dominated by ad tech, but there’s still room for it, if brands learn to adjust, adapt, and take on new strategies.